It also sets a basic allowance for MPs and determines their superannuation.

 The 2023 Determination sets out the accommodation services within New Zealand for MPs and travel services within New Zealand for MPs' family members.
 It is effective from 15 October 2023, which is the day after the General Election, and will expire at the close of the next general election day.

-Members of Parliament (Accommodation Services for Members and Travel Services for Family Members) Determination 2023 – NZ Legislation(external link)
+Members of Parliament (Accommodation Services for Members and Travel Services for Family Members) Determination 2023 – New Zealand Legislation(external link)

 Accommodation and travel service entitlements